stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 The InputFile Class
 ~~~~~~~~~~~~~~~~~~~
 The InputFile class is used to read, write and manipulate an input parameters file.
 It provides an easy to use interface for updating parameters and can dynamically generate filenames based on those input parameters.
-One caveat is you can not easily add in new parameters that weren't in the original input file used to instantiate the class.
-Therefore, when using this class it is best to use a template file that has all of the parameters present and unneeded ones commented out.
+Use of the class is simplest when you have the code read a file with all of the possible parameters already entered and the unneeded ones commented out.

 Notes:
  * The keywords of the input file class are the first characters occurring before *any* spaces on a line.
 The keyword for parameter ``OVERWRITE EXISTING FILES path/to/filename`` is ``OVERWRITE```
- * Currently the original units are preserved and can not easily be updated.

 Argument - Type - Description
  * infile - String or InputFile - The path to the file you want to read or the variable storing the InputFile object you want to recycle.